 This function sends Invalid Clicks to an Offer from the defined Offer Group randomly.
 If the user does not meet the offer-level targeting requirements of this randomly selected Offer from the Offer Group, they will be taken to a dead/blank page - NOT to a consecutive random redirect.

 Enabling this feature means that Invalid Clicks will still be sent to the landing page of the Offer despite not meeting offer-level targeting requirements, however further activity (i.e. conversions) will be set to Pending.
-Partner Payout cannot be enabled if Pass Through is used.
+Note: Partners cannot see or be paid for Pass Through conversions.
+(Potential) revenue from pass-through conversions are shown in the conversion report but not top level reports.
+They are not included in advertiser invoicing except when set to Approved.

 Smart Link [Recommended]